blakegarretson/essentials/main.md

 - [Obsidian](https://obsidian.md/) is where you might want to go if you want good Markdown support and you don’t need total inoperability on mobile devices.
 The Canvas feature is really cool.
 It lets you visualize and connect data in interesting ways, a bit like a mind mapper.
 Obsidian’s biggest shortcoming is you have to figure out your own file-sync solution unless you pay them for their sync service.
 Saving your vaults to Google Drive, iCloud, OneDrive, etc. will solve this for you, but you still won’t be able to work with some combinations (like saving a vault to Google Drive on desktop and opening it on an iPhone).
 Likewise, there was limited Canvas support for mobile (at least initially), so you could create a note on desktop that you couldn’t open on mobile.
 That isn’t true anymore, but be aware there isn’t complete parity between desktop and mobile.

-  - If Obsidian is too unwieldy for you, [Simplenote](https://simplenote.com/) is a nice... um, simple note app that works across all platforms.
+  - If Obsidian is too unwieldy for you, [Simplenote](https://simplenote.com/) is a nice… um, simple note app that works across all platforms.
 This is a good choice if you don’t need multimedia integrated into your notes, and you want to access your notes anywhere.
 It supports Markdown and tagging, but otherwise it’s barebones.
 It does make syncing automatic though, and that’s the real selling point.
 If you use multiple platforms regularly, this is a great experience.
 You can jump from MacOS to Android to Windows to iOS to anything with a web browser without missing a beat, and the interface stays out of your way.

 - [Tot](https://tot.rocks/) is a Mac-only app that sits in your menubar waiting to save quick notes and snippets of text.
 This is not a general purpose notes app like the above apps.
 It is very limited, and it just has seven Markdown-supported “pages” of notes where you can type or paste whatever you like.
 This weird limitation carves out a unique use-case that I didn’t know I needed until I started using it.
 As a bonus, syncing is automatic and seamless, so if you install Tot on a laptop and desktop (for instance), it serves as a common clipboard where you can pass information. **(Mac)**